 Turmeric is a common spice used in African and Asian cuisine, that has also shown some biologically meaningful activity in a test tube.
 Accordingly, some dog owners have begun using it to treat their dog’s arthritis.

 As with many natural remedies for dog arthritis, there is little in the way of scientific backing to support turmeric.
-There are some vets that have come out in support of turmeric – veterinarian and dog cancer expert Damian Dressler notes that turmeric is a key ingredient in the supplements he recommends as part of canine cancer treatments.
-There are also plenty of owners online who testify to the power of turmeric on their dog’s arthritis relief.
+There are some vets that have come out in support of turmeric, and there are plenty of owners who claim that turmeric has helped their pets.

 Still, despite some endorsements, the only credible evidence available indicates that the supplement does not provide statistically meaningful results.